Country Profile: Algeria

 Government

-Algeria is a presidential republic with a bicameral legislature.
-The current president, Abdelmadjid TEBBOUNE, was elected in December 2019, following widespread protests that led to the resignation of his predecessor.
-The political landscape has evolved, with significant reforms enacted to address issues of representation and corruption.
+Algeria is a presidential republic with a multi-party system.
+The current president, Abdelmadjid Tebboune, was elected in December 2019.
+The political landscape has seen significant reforms, but challenges persist in voter engagement and representation.

 Military and Security